-- The statute begins to run on the date of the negligent act, not when the harm is discovered.
+- The statutory timeline begins on the date of the negligent act, not when the harm is discovered.

-- If foreign object is discovered after two years, there is one additional year to file suit.
+- If you discovered a foreign object inside your loved one after two years, you have one additional year to file your lawsuit.

-- Another exception applies to “continuous treatment.”
-In these instances, the statute would not begin to run until the treatment has terminated; unless, however, a patient learns of the negligence during the course of treatment.
-The statute would begin to run when the patients is made aware of the negligence.
+- An exception applies to “continuous treatment.”
+In these instances, the statute would not begin to run until the treatment has terminated; unless, however, a patient learns of the negligence during their treatment.
+The statute would begin to run when the patients are made aware of the negligence.

-- A plaintiff filing a medical injury complaint may delay the statute of limitations for 90 days by serving written notice by certified mail.
-To be effective, this written notice must be served within 30 days before the expiration of the statute of limitations.
+- You may delay the statute of limitations for 90 days by serving written notice by certified mail.
+In order to be effective, this written notice must be served within 30 days before the expiration of the statute of limitations.

-- Wrongful death that is the result of medical malpractice is governed by the two year statute, not the three year wrongful death statute.
+- Wrongful death that is the result of medical malpractice is governed by the two-year medical malpractice statute of limitations, not the three-year wrongful death statute of limitations.